Spray painting can be fun, but that does not stop it from turning messy if you are not careful!

 Wearing proper safety gear is a must when you are at the job.
-This would include proper gloves and a PPE if necessary.
+This would include proper gloves and PPE if necessary.
 If you are working with solvents that are in concentrated form, it is essential that you wear a mask.
 The fumes may not work well with your respiratory system, and taking precautions will just keep you safe.

-Plus, you can wear goggles to keep the eyes safe.
+Plus, you can wear goggles to keep your eyes safe.
 While working with mineral spirits, you might accidentally spray some upwards, and that could have disastrous results for your eyes.
 The goggles will protect your eyes while you work in peace.